Financing and funding

 • Purpose: Rate-and-term refinance focuses on improving loan terms, while cash-out refinance aims to access property equity.

-• Usage of Funds: Rate-and-term does not provide cash at closing, whereas cash-out gives you access to cash for various purposes.
+• Usage of funds: Rate-and-term does not provide cash at closing, whereas cash-out gives you access to cash for various purposes.

-• Loan Amount: Rate-and-term matches your current mortgage balance, whereas cash-out lets you borrow more than your current balance.
+• Loan amount: Rate-and-term matches your current mortgage balance, whereas cash-out lets you borrow more than your current balance.

-• Interest Rates: Rate-and-term usually offers lower interest rates, while cash-out typically comes with slightly higher rates.
+• Interest rates: Rate-and-term usually offers lower interest rates, while cash-out typically comes with slightly higher rates.

-• Fees and Costs: Both options involve standard closing costs, but cash-out may have additional expenses due to the higher loan amount.
+• Fees and costs: Both options involve standard closing costs, but cash-out may have additional expenses due to the higher loan amount.

 When deciding between rate-and-term and cash-out refinance, it's essential to consider several factors that can influence your loan terms and conditions.
 Your credit score can impact the interest rates you qualify for.
 Loan-to-Value Ratio (LTV) is the ratio of your loan amount to your property's appraised value.
 Lenders often have LTV requirements that affect your eligibility, 70% and 80% are common, so you will need to be sure you have sufficient equity in the property to qualify.
 Interest rates fluctuate based on economic conditions, so it's wise to monitor market trends as you consider a refinance.

 Choosing the right refinancing option can be a complex yet crucial decision.
 Rate-and-term and cash-out refinancing are two distinct options, each with its own set of benefits and purposes.
 Your choice should be based on your specific financial circumstances and objectives.
-Our dedicated team at Waltz can help you navigate the complexities of refinancing, ensuring that you make a decision that aligns with your financial goals.
-So, if you're thinking about refinancing a property, let’s connect to explore your options and make a choice that's right for you.

 Share this post on socials